 I am more circumspect on the amount of heat when grilling the dry aged hanger steak.
 For this, keep it to the lower side (+/- 500 degrees).
 Too high a temperature can push it toward the dry side, and while putting a crust through searing is perfectly fine on the regular hanger, with the dry aged hanger, it will mask the texture change, which to me is the most unique result of the aging process.
 Do the normal 2/3 – 1/3 method, just not too high on the heat.

-The hanger steak is capable of as much heat as you’d like to throw at it, so my first rule: Do whatever you are used to.
-You can follow the generic cooking suggestions under the cooking tab.
+The hanger Steak is capable of as much heat as you’d like to throw at it, so my first rule: Do whatever you are used to.
+You can follow our general cooking suggestions on how to cook a steak.
 Remember, those times are assuming a grill temperature of 500/550 degrees.
 You “Big Green Eggers,” I’m looking at you — adjust the timing downward based on how crazy hot you like to cook it.
 Round numbers, the hanger will take about 12/14 mins total for med/rare.
 Some minor adjusting is necessary as with the hangers, the two pieces will vary in size after splitting.
 I simply base the timing on the larger piece; get that one started, then a few minutes later, throw the smaller one on.
 The hanger will deliver anywhere from rare to beyond medium — some have told me they prefer the texture of the slightly more done ones.
 Your call!